Winter Attic Temps: What’s Normal and Why It Matters

 Factors Affecting Attic Temperature

 Several key factors influence attic temperature during winter months.
 Understanding these elements helps homeowners maintain optimal conditions and improve energy efficiency.
+Leaks or insufficient insulation can allow conditioned air from the living space to escape into the attic, reducing comfort and energy efficiency.

 Insulation Quality